Rich Dad Poor Dad Book Summary I What You Know About Money

 Lesson # 2 – Financial Literacy

-• You must know the difference between an asset and a liability, and buy assets.
+• You must know the difference between an asset and a liability and buy assets.
 Definition of Asset & Liability: An asset puts money in my pocket.
 A liability takes money out of my pocket.

-• Robert defines Financial aptitude as, what you do with the money once you make it, how to keep people from taking it from you, how to keep it longer, and how to make that money work hard for you.
+• Robert defines Financial aptitude as what you do with the money once you make it, how to keep people from taking it from you, how to keep it longer, and how to make that money work hard for you.

 Lesson # 3 – Mind Your Own Business

 • The rich focus on their asset columns while everyone else focuses on their income statements.
-An important distinction is that rich people buy luxuries last, while the poor and middle class tend to buy luxuries first.
+An important distinction is that rich people buy luxuries last, while the poor and middle class tend to buy extras first.

 Lesson # 4 – The History of Taxes and The Power of Corporations